Getting Materials for a Course

 Faculty

-• does JKM have them electronically;
+• does JKM have the text electronically; and

 • how many physical copies are also available in I-Share for students who want one?